 GTA once again coordinated with the Georgia National Guard and the Georgia Cyber Center to conduct a live-action cybersecurity exercise.
 This fourth annual Cyber Dawg event drew security professionals from Georgia agencies to the Cyber Center in Augusta to sharpen their skills in a simulated ransomware attack.
 Information on Cyber Dawg can be found in the Cybersecurity section of this report.

 GTA continues to advance information technology governance and strategic planning for the state.
 Strategic planning efforts included the annual GTA-hosted Technology/Strategy Summit, held virtually in 2022.
 Summit details can be found in the Information Technology Vision and Strategy section.

 Georgia Broadband Program’s mission is to promote the expansion and buildout of high-speed broadband to all Georgians.
 Over the last year, the state made meaningful strides to expand broadband access, including designating significant funding for broadband infrastructure deployment.
 This funding will help support deploying broadband networks to reach previously unserved locations.
 Details on program status and accomplishments can be found in Georgia's Approach to Broadband section of the report.

-Tracking IT expenditures is one of GTA’s statutory responsibilities.
-In FY 2018, agencies reported spending $730 million on IT infrastructure services, network services, application development and support, and related activities.
-The IT Investment Management section looks at these expenditures and the various ways in which the state manages its technology investments.
-Information on spending can also be found in the Appendix.
+Tracking IT expenditures is among GTA’s statutory responsibilities.
+In FY 2022, agencies reported spending $697 million on IT infrastructure services, network services, application development and support, and related activities.
+The Information Technology Investment section explores these expenditures and how the state manages its technology investments.
+Spending details also appear in the Appendix.